-- i.
-The CEO is authorized to execute Professional Services Contracts associated with Normal Alliance Operations up to \$300,000 cumulatively. - ii.
-IDIQ contracts for professional services may be authorized by the CEO and all work falling under the IDIQ contract is to be authorized per the applicable Delegation of Authority Master Policy as a Project or contract subject to the limits set-forth. - iii.
-For Professional Services contracts up to \$200,000 in value, the Alliance may use the MRSC Consultant Roster as authorized by RCW 39.80.
+- The CEO is authorized to execute Professional Services Contracts associated with Normal Alliance Operations up to \$150,000300,000 cumulatively. - ii.
+IDIQ-Unit priced contracts for professional services may be authorized by the CEO and all work falling under the IDIQ-Unit pericedpriced contract is to be authorized per the applicable Delegation of Authority Master Policy as a Project or contract subject to the limits set-forth. - iii.
+For Professional Services contracts, up to \$200,000 in value, the Port Alliance will may use the MRSC Consultant Roster as authorized by RCW 39.80.